 Established in 1991, the American Academy of Dental Sleep Medicine (AADSM) is the only non-profit national professional society dedicated exclusively to the practice of dental sleep medicine.
 The AADSM is the leading national organization representing dentists who treat sleep-disordered breathing, which includes obstructive sleep apnea (OSA) and snoring, with oral appliance therapy (OAT).

 If left untreated, OSA is a potentially life-threatening condition that can increase the risk for serious health problems such as high blood pressure, congestive heart failure, stroke, diabetes, and depression.
 OAT is an effective treatment option for people who are living with snoring and OSA.

 OAT uses a “mouth guard-like” device worn only during sleep to maintain an open, unobstructed airway.
 Effective OAT devices are formed from custom dental impressions made by a dentist.
 An oral appliance is fitted and adjusted by a dentist to ensure proper fit and maximum effectiveness.

 Dentists who have a broad understanding of OAT work with a patient’s physician to treat and manage snoring and OSA.
 Once a patient is diagnosed with primary snoring or OSA by a board-certified sleep physician, a dentist trained in dental sleep medicine can provide effective treatment with OAT.

 People with loud snoring and sleep apnea sufferers with difficulty tolerating CPAP should use the AADSM’s online directory to find a dentist who can provide OAT in their area.

-To advance the dentist’s role in the treatment of sleep-disordered breathing.
+To advance the dentists’ role in the screening, evaluation and treatment of sleep- disordered breathing.
 Strive to reduce the number of undiagnosed and untreated people with sleep-disordered breathing through professional and patient education, practice standards, treatment protocols, collaboration with patients and their medical team, clinical research and health policy.

 To lead and promote dentistry’s role in collaboration with our physician colleagues in reducing the burden of snoring and sleep apnea.